Govind-Patwal/Election_Analysis/README.md

 * Which county had the largest number of votes?

 ```
-The county with the the largest number of votes was Denver (306,055 votes).
+The county that had the largest number of votes was Denver (306,055 votes).
 ```
 * Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
 ```